European shares rise on cenbank liquidity boost

 The prospect of a global liquidity injection supported banks, which had borne the brunt of recent tensions in the funding markets, caused by the euro zone debt crisis and exacerbated by the introduction of more stringent capital requirements.

-She called for the European Central Bank to bring its interest rate to zero and launch a fully fledged quantitative easing program to ease pressure on lenders and sovereigns.
+She called for the European Central Bank to bring its interest rate to zero and launch a fully fledged quantitative easing programme to ease pressure on lenders and sovereigns.

 Her calls for ECB intervention are shared by the majority of economists and bond strategists, according to a Reuters poll showing that 16 out of 25 analysts surveyed said they expected the central bank would eventually move to act as a backstop for governments and the euro zone financial system.